 Not bad for a full day's work!
 Even better, I have actually earned §3,000+ from a single novel before.
 Looks like writing is the way to go for your more literary Sims.

 Disclaimer: I use this mod to reinstate the pre-Freetime novel-writing system—without the plot-making mode.
 This may affect the earnings seen above slightly.

-Also, don't forget to let me know how you get on with these tricks in the comments below, or let everybody know about your own methods!
+Don't forget to let me know how you get on with these tricks!